jviosca/Media-portrayal-of-People-in-STEM-in-Spanish-written-press/README.md

 This results from using keywords such as "investigation" ("investigación" in Spanish, translation of "research" in English), which is a major keyword used to identify articles quoting people in STEM.
-Nevertheless, the overall accuracy of the approach presented here (0.85) is reasonably high to support the conclusion that a prominent gender bias in press articles quoting people in STEM is indeed occuring, as already reported before in published research.
+Nevertheless, the overall accuracy, precision and recall of the approach presented here is reasonably high to support the conclusion that a prominent gender bias in press articles quoting people in STEM is indeed occuring, as already reported before in published research.
 - The average number of people quoted per STEM quoting article is low (0.4 for women, 1.3 for men).
 This suggests that some quotes are being missed by the collection process.
-To correct this, a machine learning model could be developed in the future to more reliably identify articles that quote people in STEM, to complement or replace the keyword-based approach used here.
 - While precision of gender prediction of women names is lower than for men names, recall of gender prediction of women names is higher, resulting in the exactly same F1-score (0.92) for the prediction of both genders.
+To address all the above points and to **improve the implemented solution** presented here, a machine learning model could be developed in the future so to more reliably identify articles that quote people in STEM, so to complement or replace the rule-based categorization (keyword-based) approach used here.

 ## Deployment <a name="deployment"></a>